pchristensenB/box-auth0-node-sandpit/README.md

 3. Run the app
   - npm start
-  This should bring up this website on localhost:3000
+  This should bring up this website on localhost:3000 and you can go through the registration process

   ![screen](/images/screen.png)